 Will the algorithm take an early ovulation into account?

 Early ovulation is taken into account in calculating red and green days, particularly when the algorithm is still learning your cycle when you first join Natural Cycles.

 The algorithm adds a buffer as a safety margin while calculating red and green days around the fertile window.
 This buffer is larger the first 3 cycles of use and reduces if cycles are regular thereafter, potentially giving you more green days in later cycles.
-While the algorithm learns your cycle, this error helps protect against potential early ovulation.
+While the algorithm learns your cycle, this buffer helps protect against potential early ovulation.
 However, you will always get a buffer of red days before ovulation based on your individual cycle pattern.
 Should your cycle continue to be irregular (your ovulation day moves considerably from cycle to cycle), the buffer will remain and you may experience a higher number of red days than users with regular cycles.